Hassan-Dashtian/PartTimeJobForecast/README.md

 See for example this figure which shows the retail job in each county:
 ![alt text]( https://github.com/Hassan-Dashtian/PartTimeJobForecast/blob/gh-pages/retailjobs.png)

 For each county/state we would forecast the future demand of the employees that each county/state is needed.
-See the following figure for example:
+See the following figure, for example for a county in texas, now we need 8 employees, in June we need 44 and in november we need 69:

 ![alt text]( https://github.com/Hassan-Dashtian/PartTimeJobForecast/blob/gh-pages/estimate.png)